-Dr. Wandling (Ph.D., Miami University) is Chair of the Political Science Department and teaches primarily in the areas of state government and politics; cities and urban politics/policy; and public administration, particularly government budgeting and finance.
-His research agenda focuses on energy and environmental policymaking at state and local levels, and he currently is writing a chapter on organizational environments for the Global Encyclopedia of Public Administration and Public Policy (Springer).
-Publication activities include a chapter on Rationality and Rational Choice for a Sage Publications handbook on 21st Century Political Science and an entry on Tax Expenditures in the second edition of Sage’s Encyclopedia of Housing.
+Dr. Wandling (Ph.D., Miami University) teaches primarily in the areas of state government and politics; cities and urban politics/policy; and public administration, particularly government budgeting and finance.
+His research agenda focuses on energy and environmental policymaking at state and local levels, and his publication activities include a chapter on Organizational Environments for the Global Encyclopedia of Public Administration and Public Policy (Springer); a chapter on Rationality and Rational Choice for a Sage Publications handbook on 21st Century Political Science and an entry on Tax Expenditures in the second edition of Sage’s Encyclopedia of Housing.

-In the classroom, Dr. Wandling's primary classes include:
+In the classroom, Dr. Wandling's primary classes have included: